ksator/junos-automation-with-AWX/README.md

 ## About this repo

 This repository provides the instructions to add the AWX requirements for Junos automation.
- - This repository doesnt install AWX.
+ - This repository doesn’t install AWX.
 You still need to install AWX yourself.

 This repository has automation content to:
 - configure an existing AWX setup
     - If you want to consume Ansible content using AWX, you can use this repository to quickly add it to AWX.
-- to consumes AWX
+- to consume AWX
     - you can use this repository to execute playbooks with REST calls.

 ## How to use this repo

 The steps are:
 - Install AWX.
-This repository doesnt install AWX.
+This repository doesn’t install AWX.
 You still need to install AWX yourself.
 - Install the requirements to use Ansible modules for Junos
 - Add the Juniper.junos role from Galaxy to AWX
 - Install the requirements to use the python scripts hosted in this repository